aksubudhi/aksubudhi/README.md

 - 👋 Hi, I’m Ashish
 - 👀 I’m interested in Ml,FRONT END
 - 🌱 I’m currently learning MCA
-- 💞️ I’m looking to collaborate on problematics in new project
+- 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me subudhi138@gmail.com

 <!---